-A Visit from the Goon SquadAnchor #ad - With music pulsing on every page, A Visit from the Goon Squad is a startling, exhilarating novel of self-destruction and redemption.
+A Visit from the Goon SquadAnchor #ad - A Visit from the Goon Squad #ad - With music pulsing on every page, A Visit from the Goon Squad is a startling, exhilarating novel of self-destruction and redemption.
 National bestsellernational book critics circle award winnerpen/faulkner award finalista new york times book review best bookone of the best books of the year: boston globe, Time, Chicago Tribune, The Miami Herald, People, O, Publishers Weekly, The Minneapolis Star-Tribune, NPR's On Point, Slate, The Washington Post, Newsday, Salon, The Daily Beast, Seattle Times, San Francisco Chronicle, the Oprah Magazine, and Village VoiceBennie is an aging former punk rocker and record executive.

 Sasha is the passionate, troubled young woman he employs.
 Here jennifer egan brilliantly reveals their pasts, along with the inner lives of a host of other characters whose paths intersect with theirs.